Thai Green Curry

 - 1 cup cooked brown rice (can also use farro or barley if not making this gluten-free)

-- Serve with warm brown rice.
+- Serve warm with brown rice and a lime wedge.

 Note: You can make up to 4 servings with the same amount of paste, just increase the veggies and greens.